EPO: Entropy-regularized Policy Optimization for LLM Agents Reinforcement Learning: Experiments

 \subsection{Performance Comparison}

-\textbf{Quantitative Results Analysis.} ~\autoref{tab:quantitative_result} presents comprehensive performance comparisons across both ScienceWorld and ALFWorld environments.
+\textbf{Quantitative Results Analysis.} \autoref{tab:quantitative_result} presents comprehensive performance comparisons across both ScienceWorld and ALFWorld environments.
 Our EPO enhancement demonstrates substantial improvements when integrated with existing RL methods.
-Notably, PPO+EPO achieves a remarkable 152.1\% improvement in averaged success rates ($\overline{Succ.}$) on ScienceWorld IID tasks, significantly outperforming agent-specialized RL methods including \gigpo (53.4\%) and \rlvmr (67.2\%).
-The dramatic improvement of PPO stems from addressing its inherent tendency toward aggressive policy updates that can cause severe entropy collapse in multi-turn interactions, particularly problematic in ScienceWorld's sparse reward environment where maintaining exploration is crucial.
-Our entropy smoothing regularization directly mitigates this issue by stabilizing policy entropy across sequential turns.
-In contrast, GRPO's more conservative update mechanism makes it less susceptible to such entropy instabilities, resulting in more modest but consistent improvements (9.5\% on ALFWorld IID tasks) when combined with EPO.
-We emphasize the $\overline{Succ.}$ metric as it represents performance averaged across multiple evaluation episodes, providing a more robust and fair comparison by reducing variance from individual runs.
+Notably, PPO+EPO achieves a remarkable 152.1\% improvement in averaged success rates ($\overline{Succ.}$) on ScienceWorld IID tasks, significantly outperforming agent-specialized methods including \gigpo (53.4\%) and \rlvmr (67.2\%).
+This dramatic improvement stems from EPO's ability to address the exploration-exploitation cascade failure: PPO's aggressive policy updates amplify entropy oscillations under sparse rewards, which EPO's smoothing regularizer effectively dampens by anchoring entropy within historical bounds.
+In contrast, GRPO's group-relative advantage computation provides inherent stability against such oscillations, yielding more modest but consistent improvements (19.8\% on ALFWorld IID) when combined with EPO.
+We emphasize the $\overline{Succ.}$ metric as it represents performance averaged across multiple evaluation episodes, providing a more robust comparison by reducing variance from individual runs.